dulikaifazr/Cougar-CLI/README.md

 This is a derivative work of the Cline project.
 Please ensure you comply with the Apache License 2.0 when using, modifying, or distributing this software.

 ---

 **Made with ❤️ for developers**
+This is a derivative work of the Cline project.
+Please ensure you comply with the Apache License 2.0 when using, modifying, or distributing this software.

+---

+**Made with ❤️ for developers**